OFFICERS

 Immediate Past-President

-Kenya M. Johnson
+The Honorable Kenya M. Johnson

-Chair, Judicial Section
+Chair of the Judicial Section

 William K. Boddie Jr.